 - provide the Government of Canada basic information using the traveller contact information form, available through the ArriveCAN mobile app

 - If you do not comply with mandatory isolation requirements there are a number of enforcement measures in place, including issuing fines.

 All travellers entering Alberta from outside Canada must complete a provincial isolation questionnaire to demonstrate they have appropriate plans and the necessary supports in place to isolate for 14 days.

 You must submit a provincial isolation questionnaire at the provincial checkpoint after clearing customs.
-The questionnaire can be completed in advance, and is online:
+The questionnaire can be completed in advance online:

 Officials will review the completed questionnaire with you at the provincial checkpoints.

 Prepare for isolation before you arrive